Univision says Comcast buy of TWC could be 'bad for Hispanic audiences'

-WASHINGTON, April 28 The head of the Spanish-language television network Univision said on Monday that Comcast Corp's plan to buy rival Time Warner Cable Inc could be "bad for Hispanic audiences."

-Univision President Randy Falco said on a conference call with media analysts that the proposed $45 billion deal, which would bring together the No. 1 and No. 2 U.S. cable providers, was a "cause for concern."
+Univision President Randy Falco said on a conference call with media analysts that the proposed $45 billion (26.76 billion pounds) deal, which would bring together the No. 1 and No. 2 U.S. cable providers, was a "cause for concern."

 "We are hoping at the very least there is that scrutiny and potentially much tougher restrictions added to the existing consent decree (prompted by a 2011 deal) that will protect Comcast competitors such as Univision who are serving minority communities in particular," said Falco.